 Through our discussions, this is what we’ve learned:

-- The City of Sacramento established a safe site for the unhoused at Miller Park and is focused on establishing more safe sites.
+- The City of Sacramento established a safe site for the unhoused at Miller Park and is working with Sacramento Regional Transit on a safe parking space at the Roseville Road Regional Transit light rail station parking lot (Read more).

 - The County is also committing $2.5 million to fund 60 beds at the Salvation Army in Sacramento for one year.
 Read more